Nikon D3400 versus Nikon D5300

 |Nikon D5500 (⇒ lft | rgt)||optical||no||3.2||1037||swivel||YES||4000||5.0||12||no|

 The D3400 is a current model that online retailers, such as amazon, will have in stock.
 In contrast, the D5300 has been discontinued (but it can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D5300 was succeeded by the Nikon D5500.

 So what conclusions can be drawn?
 Is the Nikon D3400 better than the Nikon D5300 or vice versa?
-Below is a summary of the relative strengths of each of the two contestants.
+A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Nikon D3400:

 - Longer lasting: Can take more shots (1200 versus 600) on a single battery charge.

 - More affordable: Was introduced into a lower priced category (38 percent cheaper at launch).